 Jewish Cooking Mastered is a program of EntryPointDC at the Edlavitch DC Jewish Community Center.
 This program is funded by The Jewish Federation of Greater Washington and The United Jewish Endowment Fund.

-Keep an eye on this page to see what we’ll be cooking up during the Fall 2020 Session – and scroll down to see what we’ve made in the past.
+Keep an eye on this page when we announce our late spring 2023 class – and scroll down to see what we’ve made in the past.

 Winter 2020 Classes